LeopoldFortunatus/obisidian/Personal/Games/Kenshi/Goals.md

 https://kenshi.fandom.com/wiki/Scraphouse
 The **Scraphouse** is a weapons/merchant shop located in an ancient factory, just to the east of [Black Desert City](https://kenshi.fandom.com/wiki/Black_Desert_City "Black Desert City") in the [Deadlands](https://kenshi.fandom.com/wiki/Deadlands "Deadlands"). be aware of the Acid Rain surrounding the place.

+## Great Library
+Located in **Black Scratch** is a town located in [The Outlands](https://kenshi.fandom.com/wiki/The_Outlands "The Outlands") region.
+Constructed on a hill around what appears to be an ancient structure, this relic may be either at the origin of the town or the reason for its construction.
 # Goals
 ## End Slavery in the world of Kenshi
 Destroy Holy Nation and United Cities